-The Federal Enterprise Architecture Program Management Office has developed a Service Component Reference Model as a baseline for categorizing and aligning federal business applications into common, reusable Service Components, which are categorized into appropriate service domains and service types.
-In line with this goal, the Geospatial SRM serves to build upon and extend the FEA SRM by defining, classifying, categorizing and recommending common, reusable geospatial "building blocks" - Geospatial Service Components - for reuse in government computing environments.
-This section also provides guidance to agencies concerning Geospatial SRM implementation and use, aligning with and leveraging existing federal guidance, FEA PMO and Federal CIO Council recommendations, and harmonizing with other significant Federal interoperability and resource sharing initiatives, such as the National Information Exchange Model.
+The Service Component Reference Model(SRM) offers a baseline for categorizing and aligning federal business applications into common, reusable Service Components, which are categorized into appropriate service domains and service types.
+In line with this goal, the Geospatial SRM builds on and extends the FEA SRM by defining, classifying, categorizing and recommending common, reusable geospatial "building blocks" - Geospatial Service Components - for reuse in government computing environments.
+The section provides guidance to agencies on Geospatial SRM implementation and use; alignment with and leverage of existing federal guidance; FEA PMO and Federal CIO Council recommendations; and harmonization with other significant Federal interoperability and resource sharing initiatives, such as the National Information Exchange Model.